 All types of surgery may involve excessive bleeding as a potential risk, deep vein thrombosis, anaphylaxis or wound infection.
 Thanks to effective safety protocols used at Centre for Surgery, the risk of these complications is very low.
-Your surgeon will take time to discuss all the risks of liposuction at your face-to-face consultation before you make a final decision on proceeding with the procedure.
+Your surgeon will take time to discuss all the risks of liposuction at your face-to-face consultation before you decide to proceed with the procedure.

 How long does recovery take after liposuction?

-We offer both general and local anaesthetic for your liposuction procedure at Centre for Surgery.
+We offer both general and local anaesthetics for your liposuction procedure at Centre for Surgery.
 This ensures you are as comfortable as possible during and after the procedure.
 Local anaesthesia is ideal for the treatment of small body areas.
-All types of liposuction are performed as a day case procedure which means you can recover at home once your procedure has been completed.
+All types of liposuction are performed as a day-case procedure, which means you can recover at home once your procedure has been completed.

 Most people will be fit enough to drive a car and return to work after one week.
 We recommend avoiding sexual activity for a minimum of two weeks after liposuction.
 Although a full recovery after liposuction is expected after six weeks, we recommend avoiding strenuous exercise, including going to the gym for the first six weeks.
-You must wear the liposuction compression garment for a minimum of six weeks to ensure the skin heals properly and minimise swelling, which may affect liposuction results.
-You can learn more about liposuction recovery by having a personal consultation with an expert surgeon at Centre for Surgery in London.
+You must wear the liposuction compression garment for a minimum of six weeks to ensure the skin heals properly and minimises swelling, which may affect liposuction results.
+You can learn more about liposuction recovery by consulting an expert surgeon at Centre for Surgery in London.

 How does the body react after having liposuction?

 Liposuction can remove up to 5 L of fat in a single treatment.
-In most cases of fat removal of more than 3 L, it is not uncommon to experience swelling and fluid retention, which may give rise to a bloated sensation but this settles down after a couple of days.
-Once the liposuction swelling has gone away, you will then be able to see the final liposuction results.
+In most cases of fat removal of more than 3 L, it is not uncommon to experience swelling and fluid retention, which may give rise to a bloated sensation, but this settles down after a couple of days.
+Once the liposuction swelling has gone away, you can see the final liposuction results.
 In a small number of cases, liposuction may result in the development of blue skin, and this is more common in patients who already have pre-existing loose skin after pregnancy or significant weight loss.
 In most cases, the loose skin will tighten.
 Bruising after liposuction is very common and is completely harmless, with full resolution expected after 10 to 14 days.
-Once bruising and swelling have settled down, the areas you had liposuction will appear more contoured, firmer to feel and appear more sculpted.
+Once bruising and swelling have settled down, the areas you had liposuction will appear more contoured, firmer to feel, and more sculpted.
 If you want an idea of the results achievable after liposuction, you can view further liposuction before and after photos on our main liposuction surgery page.